elavoie/pando-handbook/oopsla-2017/README.md

 ### The number of volunteers monitored is zero, (or less than expected) in the global status

 If you have not used the `--global-monitoring` option this is normal.
 Otherwise, make sure the url you use for starting volunteers is correct.
-If the url is correct but you cannot establish connection, try using the Unix commandline tool `ping` to test for connectivity between nodes.
+If the url is correct but you cannot establish connection, try using the Unix commandline tool `ping` to test for connectivity between the Grid5000 nodes.

 # Data Used for Figures